 After that, you can manage your downloads in the 'Documents' section of the WP admin.
 This keeps them nice and organized, away from your other Media Library files such as blog post images.

-Step #3: Display downloads in a searchable table
+Step #3: Display downloads in a searchable table or grid

 Now you know how to add downloads, it's time to add one or more download manager pages to your WordPress site.
 This allows people to access the downloads.